Watch first video to get an overview and go through remaining content to solidify understanding of basics

 - Intuitive-easy for both the tech-literate and tech-challenged

-- It is used by schools across the world that have implemented Google apps for Education
+- Used by schools across the world that have implemented Google apps for Education

-- And it is used by almost every high school student!
+- Used by almost every high school student!

 How Will I be Using Google Drive with the CounselMore App?